All Episodes

 I mean, they can't even get their narrative straight.

-The liberal propagandists can't even get their narrative straight from year to year because they think you're not gonna remember that they once said that money corrupts politicians.
+The liberal propagandists can't even get their narrative straight from year to year because they think you're not going to remember that they once said that money corrupts politicians.

-Now it's a great greatest measure of success we can come up with.
+Now it's the greatest measure of success we can come up with.

-I mean, look at all the money these guys they're dazzled by it.
+I mean, look at all the money these guys.

-Uh Newsweek magazine found the story on PMS NBC's website, The End of Inevitability, that Clinton camp presses donors to give only to Hillary.
+Newsweek magazine found the story on PMS NBC's website, The End of Inevitability, that Clinton Camp presses donors to give only to Hillary.

 Have you heard this?